-A pot that only has one layer of stainless steel won't conduct heat very well and is prone to warping and denting.
+A pot with only one layer of stainless steel won't conduct heat very well and is prone to warping and denting.
 Each additional layer increases the pan weight and thickness, which in turn improves the thermal conductivity.

 The thicker the base, the greater the distance between the heat source and the cookware’s surface.
-This is helpful because when the heat gets to the cooking surface, it will be more evenly spread out.
+This is helpful because it will be more evenly spread outwhen the heat gets to the cooking surface.

 Why Cook with Stainless Steel?